Manoug Manougian: Background

+Manougian died on May 7, 2024, at the age of 89.

 Career

 Manougian married in 1960 and went to Lebanon to become a teacher at Haigazian College.

-Lebanese Space Program
+Lebanese space program

-He founded the Haigazian College Rocket Society in November 1960.
+Manougian founded the Haigazian College Rocket Society in November 1960.
 With a very limited budget, the society launched a series of rockets to increasing altitudes.
 It received funding from the Lebanese government and became the Lebanese Rocket Society.
 He and his students finally launched a suborbital rocket in 1963.
 The Cedar IV rocket, launched on Lebanese independence day, 21 November 1963 from Dbayeh north of Beirut, reached 90 mi and was featured on Lebanese stamps.

 Teaching

-He returned to the United States in 1966.
+Manougian returned to the United States in 1966.
 Manougian completed a master's degree and doctorate at the University of Texas and continued his academic career in the Department of Mathematics at the University of South Florida.
-He is currently still a professor in the Department of Mathematics at the University.
-He also acts as an adviser for the University's Society of Aeronautics and Rocketry which is currently trying to launch to rocket above the kármán line.
+He was an adviser for the University's Society of Aeronautics and Rocketry which is currently trying to launch to rocket above the kármán line.